Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The number of shows on PBS Kids isn’t vast, but it’s more than enough to amuse young children for hours.

 You’ll find classics such as Sesame Street and Curious George, as well as modern releases like Daniel Tiger’s Neighborhood, Dinosaur Train, Super Why, and Wild Kratts.

 Download: PBS Kids

 HappyKids.tv is an educational channel primarily aimed at toddlers and infants.
 It offers music, stories, guides, and games.
 The material covers topics such as the alphabet, counting, colors, and animal sounds.

 If you run out of things to watch, check out its sister channel, HappyKids.tv 2.

 14. TuneIn Radio

-Unsurprisingly, the ubiquitous live local radio app has a Roku channel.
+Unsurprisingly, the ubiquitous live local internet radio app has a Roku channel.
 It offers more than 100,000 radio stations to all users, covering everything from music and sports to politics and chat shows.